DhinekkaB/Object-Detection-using-Yolo-for-custom-classes/README.md

-# Object Detection using YOLOv8 - Internship Project
+# Object Detection using YOLOv8

 This repository contains the object detection work completed as part of my internship.
 It showcases training a YOLOv8 model on a **custom dataset** built with **Roboflow**, containing **non-COCO classes** and fine-tuned for high-accuracy detection.